✂️ Segmentation¶

 -

-This paper proposes VidEoMT, an encoder-only video segmentation architecture that unifies segmentation and temporal association within a single ViT encoder via query propagation and query fusion, achieving 5×–10× speedup (160 FPS with ViT-L) while maintaining accuracy comparable to state-of-the-art methods.
+VidEoMT is proposed as an encoder-only video segmentation architecture that unifies segmentation and temporal association within a single ViT encoder through query propagation and query fusion.
+It achieves a 5×–10× speedup (reaching 160 FPS with ViT-L) while maintaining accuracy comparable to the SOTA.

 - VIRST: Video-Instructed Reasoning Assistant for SpatioTemporal Segmentation